wykhuh/wikibase-search/README.md

 # Wikidata-Integration-UI

-User interface tests for Wikidata integration.
+User interface for Wikidata integration.
+[Live demo](https://collectiveaccess.github.io/Wikidata-Integration-UI/).

 This app is built using SvelteKit.